openlab-at-city-tech/openlab/wp-content/plugins/folders/readme.txt

 * Create new folders
 * Create and organize subfolders
 * Drag and drop pages, posts, and media library
+* You can also move media library files, pages, posts, or any custom post to folders without using our drag and drop feature.
+Whenever you select any element or select some elements in bulk, you can move it to a folder using our dropdown menu
 * Select specific folders when you add media to your pages, posts or any other post type
 * Drag and drop folders, change order, and hierarchy
 * Upload directly to a media library folder - you can easily upload images or any other kind of files to a specific folder
 * Select a default folder for your media library, posts, pages, and custom posts - you can select the folder that will load by default when you open your media library, pages, posts, and custom posts.
 For example, you can show all the unassigned files whenever you open the media library.
+* New!
+Media Library folders upload progress bar - track the progress of your uploads to the media library in real time.
 * Bulk select images and media files and drag them to any folder.
 No worries, you can also drag and drop media library files one-by-one if you want :)
 * Bulk select and delete folders.
 You can select one folder or more and delete it in the click of a button.
 * While adding images or any kind of file from your media library to your pages and posts, use Folders to view all your media library files based on the folder the files are assigned to.
 You can also upload new files directly to a folder from that section